In this example, we'll be cutting the peg board project from ShaperHub.

 - Have I performed a Z Touch since changing the cutter?

 - Are the cut settings correct?
-Pay close attention to bit size and cut depth.
+Double check your bit size and cut depth.

 - Are you wearing personal protective equipment, e.g.: eye, ear and respiratory?

-- Have you removed / tied back any loose clothing, jewelry or hair?
+- Have you removed or tied back any loose clothing, jewelry or hair?